Overview: Eye Styes, Causes & Symptoms

 - Burning sensation

-How To Get Rid Of Styes (Treatment Options)
+How To Get Rid Of Styes (Stye Treatment)

 There are several things you can do to ease the symptoms of a stye.

 One of the most common options, listed above, is the warm compress.
-Applying a warm compress three to five times per day for about 15 minutes at a time won’t “cure” the stye, but it softens and unclogs the gland.
+Applying a clean washcloth with warm water three to five times per day for about 15 minutes at a time won’t “cure” the stye, but it softens and unclogs the gland.

 You should never try to squeeze styes.
 This could cause the infection to spread to other parts of your eye.
 In some cases, a doctor might be willing to drain the stye or prescribe antibiotics if the stye has not cleared up within a few days.

-Styes are usually not eye emergencies, but you should contact your doctor if you experience any of the following:
+Styes are usually not eye emergencies, but you should contact your doctor or ophthalmologist if you experience any of the following:

 - Bleeding from the stye